 We at CableTV.com are full of opinions about TV providers—but what do customers think?
 They use the services daily, and pay the monthly bill, after all.
 What they think matters.

-Best TV providers for customer satisfaction 2020
+Best TV providers by category

 Overall customer satisfaction

 The best TV provider for 2020—according to overall score?
 Well, Cox technically took top honors, scoring 3.965 (out of 5).
 DIRECTV was a very close second with 3.961, and Spectrum scored a neat third with 3.94.
 But scores aren’t everything, as we explain below.

 Best overall satisfaction: DIRECTV

 Typically, we see lots of near-ties in our survey results.
 For example, Cox narrowly beat DIRECTV for best overall by 0.004 of a point.
 But a closer examination of the results reveals DIRECTV as the top provider.

 Cox took top honors in other categories by hefty margins.
 The provider beat second-place finishers DIRECTV and Spectrum (tied at 4.12) by 0.22 of a point in installation and setup, and it dominated the monthly bill category by an even larger margin: 0.47 of a point.